Daisy0419/Telescope-Searching-Problem/README.md

 ./op ../data/small/filtered_GW191105_143521_7dt_separate.csv 50 ilp 40
 ```
 #### Input Format
-The input is a CSV tiling file with the following first five columns in order (additional columns after these and are ignored):
+The input is a CSV tiling file with the following first five columns in order (additional columns after these, e.g. CumulativeProb, are ignored):

 (1) Rank — rank of filtered tiles (integer)